tylernlyons/Java-Game/meta/DEADLINE.md

 > If you could start the project over from scratch, what do
 > you think might do differently and why?

- If I could start over, I would definitely create a gameplan before jumping head in. the thing that I've found myself in is being overwhelmed, especially at first, and I just started writing code and having to jump everywhere, editing and restarting, etc. Definitely worth planning before starting.
+ If I could start over, I would definitely create a game plan before jumping in head first.
+ The thing that I've found myself in is being overwhelmed, especially at first, and I just started writing code and having to jump everywhere, editing and restarting, etc. Definitely worth planning before starting.